hhkaos/awesome-arcgis/arcgis/products/web-map-viewer/README.md

 # Web Map Viewer

-The [Web Map Viewer](https://www.arcgis.com/home/webmap/viewer.html) is a web tool that allow you to create and modify [Web maps](../../../esri/open-vision/open-specifications/web-map/README.md) though a web browser.
-It is available on [ArcGIS Online](../arcgis-online/README.md) and [Portal for ArcGIS](../arcgis-enterprise/portal-for-arcgis/README.md).
+The Web Map Viewer is a web tool that allow you to create and modify 2D Web maps though a web browser.
+It is available on ArcGIS Online and ArcGIS Enterprise.

 [![Web Map Viewer](images/web-map-viewer.png)](https://www.arcgis.com/home/webmap/viewer.html)